SpecDD

 Tasks

-Specs may include lightweight implementation tasks.
+Specs may include lightweight local work tasks.

 Tasks let developers control implementation order without using a separate project-management system.